pymmcore-plus/pymmcore-gui/CONTRIBUTING.md

 ### Pre-commit hooks

 We use [pre-commit](https://pre-commit.com/) to run code checks on CI.
+These checks are defined in [`.pre-commit-config.yaml`](./.pre-commit-config.yaml).
 If you want to catch errors locally before pushing to github, you can install the pre-commit hooks with:

 ```sh
 pre-commit install